ekimetrics/ekimetrics.github.io/blog/2022-10-18-Interpretability_sentiment_analysis_I.md

 attention_all_head=pd.DataFrame({"Token":a,"Attention coefficient":b})
 ```

-In order to have the average attention, we groupby the attention score on all the layers and heads.
+In order to have the average attention, we group by the attention score on all the layers and heads.
 We finally have the average attention coefficients associated with the words of the film review.
 As an example, the attention coefficients associated with the following positive review is calculated:

-“Probably my all time favorite movie a story of selflessness sacrifice and dedication to a noble cause but its not preachy or boring . it just never gets old despite my having seen it some 15 or more times in the last 25 years . paul lukas performance brings tears to my eyes and bette davis in one of her very few truly sympathetic roles is a delight . the kids are as grandma says more like dressedup midgets than children but that only makes them more fun to watch . and the mothers slow awakening to whats happening in the world and under her own roof is believable and startling . if i had a dozen thumbs they’d all be up for this movie".
+“_Probably my all time favorite movie a story of selflessness sacrifice and dedication to a noble cause but its not preachy or boring . it just never gets old despite my having seen it some 15 or more times in the last 25 years . paul lukas performance brings tears to my eyes and bette davis in one of her very few truly sympathetic roles is a delight . the kids are as grandma says more like dressedup midgets than children but that only makes them more fun to watch . and the mothers slow awakening to whats happening in the world and under her own roof is believable and startling . if i had a dozen thumbs they’d all be up for this movie_".

 The review being long, we represent the text in color.
 The more red the color, the higher the associated attention coefficient.
 The result is shown below:

  ![screenshot-app](img/Interpretability_sentiment_analysis/part_I/Image_4.jpg)
  <div align="center"> Figure 3 - Attention-Based token importance</div>
  <p>&nbsp;</p>
 We see that the word groups "favorite movie", "it just never gets old", "performance brings tears", or "it is believable and startling" stand out.
-This explains well why the algorithm evaluated the review as positive and what was the semantic field at the root of this prediction..
+This explains well why the algorithm evaluated the review as positive and what was the semantic field at the root of this prediction.

+<p>&nbsp;</p>

 ## Next step
 We will show in a future article how attention coefficients are useful for generating counterfactual examples to explain the model prediction.